-- Original or certified copies of diploma(s), degree(s), and full transcript(s), showing courses completed and marks; copies of these documents must be certified by a notary public or a professional engineer. - Detailed descriptions of all engineering courses taken, attached to the application.
-PEO tries to compare the courses taken by each applicant with the courses required in Canada. - .
-If the academic documents are not in English, applicants must submit notarized English translations prepared by a service that is certified by the Association of Translators and Interpreters of Ontario (ATIO) or by a professional engineer.

-e) Describe how previous assessment decisions are used to assist in maintaining consistency when assessing credentials of applicants from the same jurisdictions or institutions.
+- Original or certified copies of diploma(s), degree(s), and full transcript(s), showing courses completed and marks; copies of these documents must be certified by a notary public or a professional engineer. - .
+Detailed descriptions of all engineering courses taken.
+PEO compares the courses taken by each applicant with the courses required in Canada. - .
+If the academic documents are not in English, applicants must submit notarized English translations prepared by a service that is certified by the Association of Translators and Interpreters of Ontario (ATIO) or by a professional engineer. - e) Describe how previous assessment decisions are used to assist in maintaining consistency when assessing credentials of applicants from the same jurisdictions or institutions.